ecmwf/IonBeam/docs/flight-interface.rst

       "end": "2024-01-01T13:00:00Z"
     }

-Response: after the client finishes writing, the server replies on the ``DoPut`` metadata channel with ``{"rows": <ingested row count>}``.
-Batches are ingested as they arrive; a full server-side queue backpressures the client.
+After the client finishes writing, the server replies on the ``DoPut`` metadata channel with ``{"rows": <ingested row count>}``.
+The server ingests batches as they arrive.
+If its queue is full, flow control pauses the client.

-If an upload fails mid-stream, the claims already published stand, since their observations are in the database.
-The source recovers the unclaimed tail by retrying the command: claim and record ids derive deterministically from the ingestion ``id``, so a replay is not mistaken for new data.
-Under the readiness rules a partially covered window is never published.
+If an upload fails, observations from completed batches remain in the database together with their coverage claims.
+The source can retry the command to send the remaining data.
+Claim and record identifiers are derived from the ingestion ``id``, so the retry reuses their identities.
+The readiness rules prevent publication of a window without complete claimed coverage.

 Constraints: